Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## SftpServerLinkedServiceTypeProperties
 ### Properties
 * **authenticationType**: 'Basic' | 'SshPublicKey': The authentication type to be used to connect to the FTP server.
-Possible values include: 'Basic', 'SshPublicKey'
 * **encryptedCredential**: any: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string (or Expression with resultType string).
 * **host**: any (Required): The SFTP server host name.
 Type: string (or Expression with resultType string).
 * **hostKeyFingerprint**: any: The host key finger-print of the SFTP server.
 When SkipHostKeyValidation is false, HostKeyFingerprint should be specified.
 Type: string (or Expression with resultType string).